icgrp/bert/docs/tutorials/huffman/huffman.md

 ## The Overall Process
-Using BERT is a 4-step process.
+Using BERT is a 5-step process.
 1. You use Vivado to generate a design containing BRAMs and a PS.
 Once you have generated a bitstream for the design you run a script to generate the needed data files for the remainder of the BERT process.
 You do this on a "host" computer, meaning one that runs Vivado.
-2. You then set up the Xilinx SDK environment with the right versions of the xilfpga program from Xilinx as well as the needed libraries for BERT.
-You should only need to do this once.
+2. You then set up the Xilinx SDK environment with the right versions of the xilfpga program from Xilinx.
+This only needs to be done once per installation site.
+3. You need to setup your board-support package with the needed libraries for BERT.
+This needs to do be done only once per FPGA design; you can use the same board files with multiple programs that use ths same FPGA design.
-3. Once this is all in place, you will install the BERT source code itself and write your user application code, all of which will compile into a BERT executable that uses BERT to talk to the board after you have programmed it with a bitstream.
+4. Once this is all in place, you will install the BERT source code itself and write your user application code, all of which will compile into a BERT executable that uses BERT to talk to the board after you have programmed it with a bitstream.
-4. You will finally test that application on hardware with a bitstream programmed onto the board.
+5. You will finally test that application on hardware with a bitstream programmed onto the board.

 NOTE: along the way you will be copying files into the SDK project directories.
 As you do so you may see compile errors in the Project Explorer window on the left of the SDK.
 Don't worry.
 You will have such compile errors until right at the end of Step 3 below so don't worry about them until you get to that point!
 The tutorial will tell you at what point you should not have compile errors any more.